rust-lang/reference/src/behavior-considered-undefined.md

   All this also applies when values of these types are passed in a (nested) field of a compound type, but not behind pointer indirections.
 * Mutating immutable bytes.
-All bytes inside a [`const`] item or within an implicitly [const-promoted] expression are immutable.
+  All bytes reachable through a [const-promoted] expression are immutable, as well as bytes reachable through borrows in `static` and `const` initializers that have been [lifetime-extended] to `'static`.
   The bytes owned by an immutable binding or immutable `static` are immutable, unless those bytes are part of an [`UnsafeCell<U>`].

   Moreover, the bytes [pointed to] by a shared reference, including transitively through other references (both shared and mutable) and `Box`es, are immutable; transitivity includes those references stored in fields of compound types.